 • others

-So, remember the number you will get here, it won't be an absolute true but it will give you a good idea about what to expect.
-Another thing to have in mind is that production and laboratory are very different, just in case if something doesn't make sense.
+So, remember the number you will get here, it won't be true but it will give you a good idea about what to expect.
+Another thing to have in mind is that production and laboratory are very different, just in case something doesn't make sense.

 To stress your PBX do the following steps:

-1. Install sipp tool (from your Linux distribution or accessing http://sipp.sourceforge.net/)
+1. Install the sipp tool (from your Linux distribution or accessing http://sipp.sourceforge.net/)

-2. Download scenario 1 and 2 files from the download area.
-This files will only work with IP authentication
+2. Download scenario 1 and 2 files.
+These files will only work with IP authentication

 3. Edit acl.conf.xml file and add the IP you will use as LOCAL_IP_ADDRESS then, execute fs_cli -x 'reloadacl'